-The Master File Format was initially defined in RFC 1035 and has subsequently been extended.
-While the Master File Format itself is class independent all records in a Master File must be of the same class.
+The DNS "master file" format was initially defined in RFC 1035 and has subsequently been extended.
+While the format itself is class-independent, all records in a zone file must be of the same class.

-Master File Directives include \$ORIGIN, \$INCLUDE, and \$TTL.
+Master file directives include \$ORIGIN, \$INCLUDE, and \$TTL.